rmv102/aodtoptimization/README.md

-## 6. Using the Scripts
+## 6. Provided example scripts

 There are two scripts in this github.

+### Data Generation
 One of them is **baseStationCoordinates.py**.
 This script is designed to make a csv file with a base station configuration.
-You can then visit sites like http://www.heatmapper.ca/geocoordinate/ to generate the respective heatmap and get a visual.
+You can then visit sites like http://www.heatmapper.ca/geocoordinate/ to generate the respective visualized heatmaps.

+### Optimizing Infrastracture Planning
-The other script, **base_station_brute_force_script.py**, this script picks buildings and based on the number of base stations, the script automates the process of placing base stations on buildings (buildings are found in .USD maps by a certain given height).
+The other script, **base_station_brute_force_script.py**, this script picks buildings in urban environment (e.g. Raleigh City, NC) and based on the number of deployed 5G base stations, the script automates the process of placing base stations on buildings (buildings are found in .USD maps by a certain given height).
 Then, for every case, it adds up all the scores of the signal strength and returns the highest.
 For example, and output might look like this: